saurav193/capstone_BIBA/doc/internal_report.md

 ## Rationale behind the hold-out set

-The dataset consists of 24 monthly observations for 2506 Biba-enabled playgrounds in the United States.
+The original data consisted of 24 monthly observations for 2506 Biba-enabled playgrounds in the United States.
 The dates ranged from January 2018 to December 2019.
-Data from January 2018 were excluded from our analysis because many observations are missing the target value for this month, as shown in Figure 5.
-Therefore, our training set consisted of observations from February 2018 through September 2019.
-The observations from October 2019 to December 2019 were aside for model testing.
-This strategy enabled us to avoid data leakage when pursuing a time series approach.
+However, as mentioned in the previous section, observations from January 2018 were excluded from modeling.
+It was also found that one playground was actually located in Canada.
+All observations from that playground were subsequently removed.
+The observations from the last three months (October 2019 to December 2019) were set aside for model testing.
+Observations from February 2018 through September 2019 were randomly assigned to training and validation sets using scikit-learn’s `train_test_split` with one exception.
+When pursuing a time-series approach, to avoid data leakage, the training set consisted of observations from February 2018 through June 2019 while the validation set consisted of observations from July 2019 through September 2019.

 ## Analysis with the old dataset